 This is an oldie but goodie in my book.
 Just chop an apple in half (through the middle, not stem to end) and the center seeds make a star shape.
-Dip the cut edges in paint and stamp away.
-My kids loved this because it's novel; I only bust this out when apples are on our tree ready for picking.
+Dip the cut edges in paint, and stamp away.
+My kids love this because it's special; I only bust this out when apples are on our tree ready for picking.

 3. Marshmallow Stamps